What wood is this? Find out from one photo.

 How does WhatWoodIsThis.com identify wood from a photo?

 The identifier runs a computer-vision analysis directly in your browser.
-It measures the wood’s surface color in the perceptual CIELAB color space, then analyzes texture: grain-line contrast, surface uniformity, and dark knots (grain direction is measured too, to judge photo quality for the certainty score).
+It measures the wood’s surface color in the perceptual CIELAB color space, checks for low-chroma gray or tan weathering from sun exposure, then analyzes texture: grain-line contrast, surface uniformity, and dark knots (grain direction is measured too, to judge photo quality for the certainty score).
 Those measurements are compared against calibrated sauna profiles plus learned Thermory texture anchors, and every result includes a certainty score plus concrete tips to improve the identification.

 Which woods can it identify?

-It is tuned for core sauna woods plus the Thermory materials from the supplied BIM texture files and material library: spruce, thermally modified spruce, aspen, thermally modified aspen, alder, thermally modified alder, dark thermo alder, hemlock, western red cedar, thermo magnolia, Thermory ash, Kodiak spruce, Thermory pine, radiata pine, red oak, Ignite spruce, and Drift spruce.
-It identifies species and the relevant thermal treatment or finish.
+It gives a deep calibrated sauna/Thermory answer first: spruce, thermally modified spruce, aspen, thermally modified aspen, alder, thermally modified alder, dark thermo alder, hemlock, western red cedar, thermo magnolia, Thermory ash, Kodiak spruce, Thermory pine, radiata pine, red oak, and Ignite spruce.
+It also ranks broader Wood Database leads across 589 learned species from 8,480 privately processed training images.

 Is it free?
 Do I need an account?